-We revisit the application setting of \cite{kt2015}.
+We revisit the setup in \cite{kt2015}, which has frequently been considered in recent related papers.
 The outcome that we consider is total individual earnings in the 30 months following program assignment.
 The covariates on which we define our treatment allocations are the individual's years of education and their earnings in the year prior to the assignment.
 The set of allocations we consider is the set of monotone allocations defined in Example \ref{ex:treatalloc3}, but with a \emph{non-increasing} monotone function.
 To be precise, let $\mathcal{X}_1$ be the covariate set of years of education, and let $\mathcal{X}_2$ be the covariate set of previous earnings, then the set of allocations we consider is given by:

-Let us discuss what this set of allocations means in the context of this application.
-This restriction imposes that, the less education you have, the more accessible is the program based on your previous earnings.
-For example, if an applicant with 12 years of education and previous earnings of \$20,000 is to be accepted into the program, then an applicant with the same previous earnings and less education must also be accepted, as well as an applicant with the same level of education and less earnings.
-In Example \ref{ex:treatalloc3} we discussed a situation where application-specific assumptions impose this type of constraint.
-In this setting, we instead argue that it is plausible that such a restriction may be exogenously imposed on the planner for political reasons; after all, it may not be politically viable to implement a job-training program where only those with high levels of education are accepted.
+In the context of this application, this restriction imposes that, the less education you have, the more accessible is the program based on your previous earnings.
+It is plausible that such a restriction may be exogenously imposed on the planner for political reasons; after all, it may not be politically viable to implement a job-training program where only those with high levels of education or income are accepted.